How Much to Rewire a House?

 Electrician Costs

-Rewiring a house is most frequently undertaken by a single qualified electrician.
+Rewiring a house is often done by a single qualified electrician.

 How Long Does it Take to Rewire a House?

-The average required time that you'd need to hire an electrician for a house rewiring job is around 7 days.
+The average duration of a house rewire is around 7 days.

 How long does a house rewire take?
 I have an old 3 bedroom and 2 bathroom Victorian house that needs rewiring and a new fuse box.
 I'd also appreciate any costs estimates.